 The "Add User" tab provides the ability to add up to 30 users to the system.
-Select the type of user from the "user group" drop down list (Operator, Supervisor or Administrator).
-Press each field to add the user ID, full name and password (no spaces allowed).
-If the password and confirm password entries do not match, or the user ID is already used, the EZT-560i will alert the operator and not accept the entry.
+Select the type of user from the "user group" drop down list (System, Operator, Supervisor or Administrator).
+Press each field to add the user ID, full name and password (no spaces allowed with a 4 character minimum and 16 character maximum).
+If the password and confirm password entries do not match, or the user ID is already used, the EZT-570i will alert the operator and not accept the entry.